 optional: votive candles

 STEP ONE: Download the following 25 Silhouette cut files.

 one, two, three, four, five, six, seven, eight, nine, ten, eleven, twelve, thirteen, fourteen, fifteen, sixteen, seventeen, eighteen, nineteen, twenty, twenty one, twenty two, twenty three, twenty four, twenty five

 They are Silhouette Studio files and they are offered through Google Drive.
 If you have trouble downloading them from Google Drive, you can email me at email@example.com and I can email them to you.
 Please be aware, that it may take up to 10 business days for me to reply to your request.
 Check your firewall, security settings, etc. or try another computer if you need them sooner.

-I actually designed five houses, and repeated the designed five times to achieve 25 houses.
+I actually designed five houses (three for the pdf file), and repeated the design five times to achieve 25 houses.

 To help break up the monotony I exchanged the roofs and the little portico awnings.
 I have also included extra chimneys and portico awnings with the first two houses.
 You may need to trim some roof lines down, if you switch them up, but that is an easy fix and can even be done after gluing the roof on.

 STEP TWO: Cut the files and weed them out.